FarisOmar/octet/README.md

 These are implemented in source form in the framework so that you can understand the code.
 The source of most academic libraries is almost unreadble, so we aim to help your understanding of coding codecs such as GIF, JPEG, ZIP and so on.

+Trump Invaders !

+Changes

+Deleted the stock invader sprite
+Replaced the stock sprite with a Trump GIF
+Increase in speed after sucess shot
+Number of lives is changed to less then lives left Changed the size of the sprite and ship
+Altered the number of columns and rows of the invaders.

+Project Review

+I have had run into many troubles trying to make the game as different as possible but there were many errors in the process and so instead i have created a simple alternate game to space invaderers called Trump Invaders !.
+Minimal changes to the original game due to lack of experience in coding.